-Matthew Field.
 Matthew Field has served as our Chief Financial Officer since March 2021.
 Prior to joining Joby, Mr. Field worked at Ford Motor Company, an automobile manufacturer, for over 20 years.
 Most recently he served as Chief Financial Officer, North America from October 2018 through March 2021, Corporate General Auditor from January 2018 through October 2018, and Chief Financial Officer, Lincoln Motor Company from November 2014 through December 2017.
 Prior to Ford, Mr. Field worked at Goldman Sachs and the Board of Governors of the Federal Reserve System.
 Mr. Field holds a B.A. in economics from Swarthmore College and an M.B.A. from University of California, Berkeley, Haas School of Business.

-Eric Allison.
-Eric Allison has served as our Head of Product since January 2021.
-Prior to joining Joby, from March 2018 to January 2021, Mr. Allison was the Head of Elevate at Uber Technologies, Inc., a company that provides ride hailing services, where he focused on Uber Elevate, Inc., a wholly owned subsidiary of Uber Technologies, Inc., which was engaged in creating the business of urban air mobility involving aerial ridesharing with eVTOLs.
-From January 2015 to March 2018, Mr. Allison was the Chief Executive Officer of Zee.Aero Inc., an eVTOL company that currently operates as a joint venture between The Boeing Corporation and Kitty Hawk Corporation under the name Wisk Aero.
-Mr. Allison holds a B.S. in mechanical engineering from the Milwaukee School of Engineering.
+Eric Allison has served as our Head of Product since January 2021, and our Chief Product Officer since February 2024.
+Prior to joining Joby, from March 2018 to January 2021, Dr. Allison was the Head of Elevate at Uber Technologies, Inc., a company that provides ride hailing services, where he led Uber Elevate, Inc., a wholly-owned subsidiary of Uber Technologies, Inc., which was engaged in creating the business of urban air mobility involving aerial ridesharing with eVTOLs.
+From January 2015 to March 2018, Dr. Allison was the Chief Executive Officer of Zee.Aero Inc., an eVTOL company that currently operates as a joint venture between The Boeing Corporation and Kitty Hawk Corporation under the name Wisk Aero.
+Dr. Allison holds a B.S. in mechanical engineering from the Milwaukee School of Engineering.
 He also holds an M.S. and Ph.D. in Aeronautics and Astronautics from Stanford University.

-Bonny Simi.
-Bonny Simi has served as our Head of Air Operations and People since December 2020.
+Bonny Simi has served as our Head of Air Operations and People since December 2020, and our President of Operations since February 2024.
 In January 2016, Ms. Simi founded JetBlue Technology Ventures LLC, a wholly-owned subsidiary of JetBlue Airways Corp. focused on incubating, investing, and strategically partnering with early-stage startups at the intersection of technology, travel, and hospitality, where she served as President until December 2020.
 She was Vice President of Talent at JetBlue Airways from September 2011 until December 2020 and prior to that held various operational leadership roles and was an active captain for the airline since October 2003.
 Since January 2021 Ms. Simi has served on the Nominating and Governance Committee of the United States Olympic and Paralympic Committee.
-Since April 2019, Ms. Simi has served on the board of directors of Peblebrook Hotel Trust, where she is currently the lead director, and has served on the audit, compensation, ESG and nominating and governance committees.
-From April 2017 to May 2020, Ms. Simi served on the board of directors and compensation, nominating and governance, and ESG committees of Red Lion Hotel Corp.
+Since April 2019, Ms. Simi has served on the board of directors of Pebblebrook Hotel Trust, where she is currently the lead director, and has served on the audit, compensation, April 2017 to May 2020, Ms. Simi served on the board of directors and governance, and ESG committees of Red Lion Hotel Corp.
 Ms. Simi holds a B.A. in communications from Stanford University.
-She also holds an M.S. in human resources from Regis University, an M.S. in management from Stanford University.
+She also holds an M.S. in human resources from Regis University, an M.S. in management from Stanford University Graduate School of Business and an M.S. in engineering from Stanford University.